sushadore/ng-pdx-rocks/README.md

 An Epicodus Angular2 Code Review

-## KNOWN BUGS
-Not portfolio quality

 ### Description
 This app saves and displays members of a local rock climbing community.
 Member details such as email, phone number, climbing preference and bio are stored in Firebase as new members are added.
+All members are listed on the landing page and each member has a detail page displaying all member data.
+Admin can add, update and delete members.

 ### Prerequisites
 Proper installation of: